cristopher-namchee/reserenv/README.md

 A slack bot that shows GLChat environment usage.

 > [!WARNING]
-> This bot doesn't correctly synchronize with infra.
+> This bot doesn't correctly synchronize with infrastructure conditions.
 Therefore, the environment user might be inaccurate!

 ## Supported Environments